Qualcomm, semiconductor giant, setting up shop in Tijuana

 Baja California’s Economy and Innovation Secretary Kurt Ignacio Honold welcomed Qualcomm to Tijuana and praised its history and success in wireless technology.

-“This company has been fundamental in the design and development of semiconductors revolutionizing cell communications including advance connectivity,” said Honold.
+“This company has been fundamental in the design and development of semiconductors revolutionizing cell communications including advance connectivity,” he said.

 According to North American Production Sharing Inc., a company based in Solana Beach, California, it was selected by Qualcomm to establish and provide ongoing administrative services for Qualcomm’s Tijuana operations.